Why does the Youth Employment Group exist?

 Why was the YEG set up?

-In 2020, in response to the crisis and its impact on young people, Impetus, Youth Futures Foundation, Youth Employment UK, the Institute for Employment Studies, the Learning & Work Institute and The Prince’s Trust formed the Youth Employment Group (YEG) to bring together the youth employment sector to help drive the UK’s response.
+In 2020, in response to the crisis and its impact on young people, Impetus, Youth Futures Foundation, Youth Employment UK, the Institute for Employment Studies, the Learning & Work Institute and The King's Trust formed the Youth Employment Group (YEG) to bring together the youth employment sector to help drive the UK’s response.
 Now with over 300 member organisations, our coalition advocates for full and inclusive employment for young people.

 What does the YEG do?